Here's a bit of an overview of how I operate such a small layout

 The Philden steel shunt

 Steel is another staple traffic source to Philden, and loads of coil steel are usually required to be rolled flat and used for concrete reinforcing for a nearby highway upgrade project that is taking place just beyond the layout.
-For the present, the steel is being unloaded by forklift on the concrete apron of the abandoned siding that I modeled beside the cement plant until I begin construction of the steel receiving shed that will occupy the spare siding that stands opposite the cement plant.
+For the present, the steel is being unloaded by forklift on the concrete apron of the abandoned siding that I modelled beside the cement plant.
 The coil steel loads are shipped in on a pair of Auscision Models NCTY open wagons that were formerly NODY wagons that had their doors removed and steel cradles fitted inside, and are among my favourite freight cars that I operate.

 Here's a look back at some of my past operating posts

-- Bringing back the Bulldog: 421's returns for Interail
+- Bringing back the Bulldog: 421's return for Interail

 - Creating Authentic Station Announcements: using DVA 5 software